COVID-19 Safety Check FAQsPosted on Mar 27, 2020 in

 The following is a Frequently-Asked-Questions (FAQs) discussion on the State of Hawaii’s COVID-19 emergency procedures as it relates to the Periodic Motor Vehicle Inspection, (i.e., Safety Check) program for non-commercial motor vehicles and motor carrier commercial motor vehicles.
-The temporary interim procedures established is in accordance with the Governor’s (First) Supplementary to the Emergency Proclamation signed on March 16, 2020 and subsequent proclamations relating to the COVID-19 Emergency that temporarily suspend
+As of January 1, 2021, there are no longer any extensions to an expired safety inspection certificate and sticker under the Governor’s Emergency Proclamation.
+Safety inspection stations have been open since May 15, 2020.

 (The temporary interim procedures conveyed in the FAQs are subject to change.
 Please continue to check this website for the latest revisions.)

-(Revised April 14, 2021)
+(Revised June 8, 2021)

 - Where can I find a safety inspection station that will perform a safety inspection on my commercial motor vehicle or non-commercial motor vehicle (i.e., a motor vehicle that is less than 10,001 pounds GVWR)?